joonasy/rebirth/docs/css/naming-conventions.md

 ### ComponentName.-chainable-modifierName

 Chainable modifiers are denoted by a leading hyphen `-`, a voluntary prefix and a descriptor for the modification.
 As the name would indicate, chainable modifiers provide us with the ability to configure a module in the HTML with a short, concise syntax.
-Chainable component modifiers can be added to component modifiers and collections and may also modify their descendants by nesting.
+Chainable component modifiers can be added to component modifiers and collections may also modify their descendants by nesting.

 The golden rule is that **chainable modifiers should never modify the same CSS property twice**.
 This is to ensure that styles don’t get clobbered and that the order in which they are applied is irrelevant.

-Prefixes are not required however consider adding them if the modifier does something complex.
-Some obvious modifiers do not use prefixes, these are listed in _Reserved namespaces_.
+Prefixes are not required however consider adding them if the modifier modifies some specific value such as `color` or `alignment`.

 ```css
 /* Core button */